nsrau/azure-docs.it-it/articles/data-factory/create-azure-ssis-integration-runtime.md

    ![Specificare il tipo di runtime di integrazione](./media/tutorial-create-azure-ssis-runtime-portal/integration-runtime-setup-options.png)

-1. Per i passaggi rimanenti per configurare una Azure-SSIS IR, vedere la sezione effettuare il [provisioning di un runtime di integrazione SSIS di Azure](#provision-an-azure-ssis-integration-runtime) .
+1. Per i passaggi rimanenti per configurare un runtime di integrazione Azure-SSIS, vedere la sezione Eseguire il provisioning di un runtime di [integrazione SSIS](#provision-an-azure-ssis-integration-runtime) di Azure.For the remaining steps to set up an Azure-SSIS IR, see the Provision an Azure SSIS integration runtime section.

-## <a name="use-azure-powershell-to-create-an-integration-runtime"></a>Usare Azure PowerShell per creare un runtime di integrazione
+## <a name="use-azure-powershell-to-create-an-integration-runtime"></a>Usare Azure PowerShell per creare un runtime di integrazioneUse Azure PowerShell to create an integration runtime

-In questa sezione si userà Azure PowerShell per creare una Azure-SSIS IR.
+In this section, you use Azure PowerShell to create an Azure-SSIS IR.

 ### <a name="create-variables"></a>Creare le variabili